About the National Mentoring Programme

 Writers from all thirty-two counties are eligible to apply.
 Selected mentees get the opportunity to choose the writer they work with from our growing panel of experienced, professional writers (subject to availability).

-Each mentorship consists of four meetings with an experienced writer over a period of approximately 6–8 months.
-The mentor reads up to 10,000 words / 180 lines of poetry in advance, and will give creative feedback and advice at each meeting.
+Each mentorship consists of three meetings with an experienced writer over a period of approximately 6–8 months.
+The mentor reads up to 10,000 words / 180 lines of poetry in advance, and will give creative feedback at each meeting.
 They may also provide professional information and advice.
+All mentees will avail of the relationship for free.

 Who are our mentors?